internetarchive/web_collection_search/docs/deployment.md

 ### Network Setup

-The Web Search API should connect to the Elasticsearch clusture running from the `indexer`.
+The Web Search API should connect to the Elasticsearch cluster running from the `indexer`.
-The `indexer` runs as a swarm clusture and therefore to expose the ES endpoint to the API, we need to deploy the Web Search API in the same overlay network
+The `indexer` runs as a swarm cluster and therefore to expose the ES endpoint to the API, we need to deploy the Web Search API in the same overlay network

 To create the network (if non exists)